Maximise your Avios, air miles and hotel points

 The longer version:

-IHG One Rewards was my dominant hotel loyalty programme for many years and my wife and I still have over 650,000 points between us.
-This was despite the fact that – by a huge margin – it had the worst elite benefits of any hotel scheme.
+IHG One Rewards was my dominant hotel loyalty programme for many years and my wife and I still have 400,000 points between us.
+This was despite the fact that – by a huge margin – it had the worst elite benefits of any hotel scheme until 2022.

-I made it work because, whilst the loyalty programme had few benefits, you could get these benefits via other routes.
+I made it work because, whilst the loyalty programme had few benefits, you could get good benefits via other routes.
 Anyone can book via a dedicated luxury travel agent like our partner Bon Vivant for the same price as booking direct.
 You will get free breakfast, upgrades, guaranteed club access (selected hotels) and guaranteed late check-out at InterContinental, Kimpton, Regent and Hotel Indigo.
-You can learn about IHG’s luxury and lifestyle programmes here and the InterContinental hotels which give free lounge access via Bon Vivant are listed here.
+You can learn about IHG’s ‘Destined’ programme here and the InterContinental hotels which give free lounge access via Bon Vivant are listed here.

 The new loyalty scheme has been transformational

-The new Milestone Rewards – click below to enlarge – are genuinely good.
+The new Milestone Rewards introduced in 2022 – click below to enlarge – are genuinely good.

 IHG One Rewards milestone rewards

-Do 20 nights and you can take a Confirmed Suite Upgrade (confirmed from 14 days before check-in, Best Flexible cash bookings only), some food and beverage credit or some bonus points.
+Do 20 nights and you can take a Confirmed Suite Upgrade (confirmed from 14 days before check-in, Best Flexible cash bookings or reward bookings only), some food and beverage credit or some bonus points.

 Get to 40 nights and you can choose an annual club lounge pass.
 This has huge value if you regularly stay at upscale IHG hotels with lounges.